Violent Crime Defense Attorneys

 Violence toward someone that is motivated by hatred carry special penalties under the law and are frequently prosecuted aggressively.
 If a crime against someone is caused by bias against someone’s race, sexual orientation, religion, ethnicity, disability, age, gender or politics it can be considered a hate crime.
 Generally, violent crimes of all kinds can be classified as hate crimes depending on the motives of the perpetrator.
 As a result, every crime from murder, rape and assault to vandalism and harassment can be a hate crime.

-Contact a Violent Crime Attorney in New York
+Contact a Violent Crime Attorney

 Sobo & Sobo knows how serious the repercussions for these crimes can be.
 We are experienced in their defense and dedicated to preserving the rights of the accused.
 Call Sobo & Sobo at 855-468-7626 or contact us online 24/7 for a free consultation with a criminal defense attorney who is devoted to seeing you do not suffer unfair punishment.
 Don’t hesitate to get the best defense available.
 Call today for a free, in-person conference with a Sobo & Sobo attorney.
 You’ll be glad you did.